 5. Will Alexa Work with a Nest Thermostat?

-In short, yes.
-Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

 • Enter a 4-digit pin number you can remember, and then enter it twice.